Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Experiments

 \section{Experiments}

-We perform an empirical study of GP-PSRL to verify our regret analysis.
-We consider a 2D navigation task with a 2 dimensional state space and 2 dimensional action space and known reward.
-A stationary GP models the dynamics under Euler integration, i.e. ${\vs_{h+1} = \vs_h + \Delta\cdot f(\vs_h,\va_h)}$ for integration timestep $\Delta$.
-For tractable posterior sampling, we implemented a sparse Gaussian process approximation with random features \citep{rahimi2007random}.
-To compute approximate global policies and value functions to compare returns, we discretized the state-action space and performed value iteration as the optimal control oracle.
-Figure \ref{fig:gp_psrl_R_T} shows Bayesian cumulative regret over 100 episodes with planning horizon of 20.
-Within this budget, smoother GP priors exhibit greater sample efficiency due to their lower maximum information gain.
-Figure \ref{fig:gp_psrl_log_R_log_T} validates the rates of our regret bounds with a log-log plot.
+We perform an experimental study to check whether our regret bound agrees with the empirical performance of GP-PSRL.
+We consider a 2D navigation task with a 2-dimensional state space, a 2-dimensional action space and a known reward.
+Figure \ref{fig:gp_psrl_R_T} shows the Bayesian regret over 100 episodes with a horizon of 20.
+Consistent with Theorem \ref{thm:regret_bound}, smoother kernels exhibited lower regret.
+Figure \ref{fig:gp_psrl_log_R_log_T} verifies that the rates given by the regret bound in Corollary \ref{cor:matern_regret_bound} match the actual growth rates quite closely.
 Due to the necessity of approximations in both the GP and optimal control, a mismatch between theory and practice is expected, but minimal.
-Appendix \ref{sec:experimental-results} contains empirical rates for $\gR_T$ vs $H$ and $\gamma_T$.
+Appendix \ref{sec:experimental-results} describes the details of the experiments in more detail and contains a plot of the Bayesian regret against $H$.
+We find that the empirical growth rate of the Bayesian regret is approximately linear in $H$.